 I Guess There’s A Bright Spot

-So, pretty much anyone reading this in April of the year 2020 is aware that the world is going through a bit of a pandemic that has resulted in practically a global quarantine.
+So, pretty much anyone reading this would know that in April of 2020 the world was going through the beginning of a pandemic that resulted in practically a global quarantine.
 To the mutants that will evolve from this apocalypse, that means this is when sh*t went bad.
-However, there does seem to be a light in the darkness… we get a great Pixar movie straight into our homes less than a month after its theatrical premiere.
+However, there was some type of light in the darkness… we got a great Pixar movie straight into our homes less than a month after its theatrical premiere.
 At least while the world is ending, we’ll get some fun and emotional entertainment going on the television too.
 In all seriousness, this was a fantastic movie that I had my own personal connection to that moved me deeply while also having an epic blast as well.

 In a magical world of elves, wizards, dragons, unicorns, and all things mystical, things have evolved technologically to where magic has grown to be a distant memory to society.
 In the mix, two elven brothers (Tom Holland & Chris Pratt) who lost their father very young are now presented a chance to bring their dad back for just one day.
 The two brothers must embark on a quest to find a magic stone in order to make the spell work and see their father again one last time.